AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-51-Cloud-Misconfigurations.md

 S3 buckets, Azure Blob containers, GCP Storage buckets set to public Anyone on the internet can read (or write) the contents Common data exposed: customer PII, credentials, backups, source code

+2. Overly Permissive IAM Policies
+Identity and Access Management roles with more permissions than needed "AdministratorAccess" given to a role that only needs to read one S3 bucket If that role is compromised, attacker has full account control